 - Look for blinking LEDs on the side of the computer.
 The blinking lights are error codes that will help you diagnose the problem.
-Refer to the Diagnostic LED and audible (beep) codes on page 81 section of this document for information on interpreting diagnostic lights and audible codes. - Check all cables for loose or incorrect connections. - Wake the computer by pressing any key on the keyboard or the power button.
+See Diagnostic LED and audible (beep) codes on page 63 for information on interpreting diagnostic lights and audible codes. - Verify that all cables are not loosely or incorrectly connected. - Wake the computer by pressing any key on the keyboard or the power button.
 If the system remains in suspend mode, shut down the system by pressing and holding the power button for at least four seconds, and then press the power button again to restart the system.
 If the system does not shut down, unplug the power cord, wait a few seconds, and then plug it in again.
-If it does not restart, press the power button to start the computer. - Reconfigure the computer after installing a non-plug and play expansion board or other option. - Be sure that all required device drivers have been installed.
+If it does not restart, press the power button to start the computer. - Restart the computer after installing a non-Plug and Play (PnP) expansion board or other option. - Be sure that all required device drivers have been installed.
 For example, if you have connected a printer, you must install a printer driver. - If you are working on a network, plug another computer with a different cable into the network connection.
 There might be a problem with the network plug or cable. - If you recently added new hardware, remove it and see if the computer functions properly. - If you recently installed new software, uninstall it and see if the computer functions properly. - Upgrade the BIOS.
 A new release of the BIOS might have been released that supports new features or fixes your problem. - Press the Caps Lock key.
 If the Caps Lock LED toggles on or off, the keyboard is operating correctly.